seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 And fearful, as these strange eruptions are.

 **CASCA**
-’Tis Caesar that you mean; is it not, Cassius?
+'Tis Caesar that you mean; is it not, Cassius?

 **CASSIUS**
 Let it be who it is: for Romans now
 Have thews and limbs like to their ancestors;
-But, woe the while! our fathers’ minds are dead,
+But, woe the while! our fathers' minds are dead,
-And we are govern’d with our mothers’ spirits;
+And we are govern'd with our mothers' spirits;
 Our yoke and sufferance show us womanish.

 **CASCA**